 - have cheese as the primary ingredient.
 Other ingredients can complement the cheese, but none may overwhelm it.

 - be made with sliced bread.
-Thus a sandwich made with whole, crust-on loaves like a panino or a Cubano do not qualify.
+Thus, a sandwich made with a whole, crust-on loaf, like a panino or a Cubano, does not qualify.